Mohit26-BM/LitMatch-Book-Recommender/README.md

-# LitMatch - Semantic Book Recommendation System
+# LitMatch - Find Your Next Book

 An AI-powered book recommendation engine that uses semantic search and emotion-based filtering to help readers discover books they'll love.